ckingdon95/damage-components/Mortality-Gasparrini/README.md

 You can run the component with "test/test_mortality.jl".
 This will run the component with the following made up data:
 - Daily temperatures are loaded from src/data_helper.jl
 - Cubic coefficients are defined in data/cubic_coefficients.csv
+- Pre-industrial relative risk is set to 1 in data/RR_preind.csv
 - Optimal mortality values are all set to 100, in data/opt_mortality.csv
 - VSL values are set to 1, in data/vsl.csv
 - a time index of 2010:10:2050